 West Sacramento, Calif. – In the quarter ending Dec.
-31, 2017, Rural Community Assistance Corporation (RCAC) closed 25 loans totaling more than $19 million to assist rural communities in Arizona, California, Colorado, New Mexico, Oregon, Utah, Washington and Wyoming.
+31, 2018, Rural Community Assistance Corporation (RCAC) closed 22 loans totaling nearly $8 million to support rural communities in Alaska, California, Idaho, New Mexico and Washington.
 Read more

-Join our passionate team, committed to make a difference in rural communities throughout the West!
+Join our passionate team and make a difference in rural communities throughout the West!
 We work in diverse and low-income communities to increase access to affordable housing and safe drinking water, promote economic opportunity and job creation, and provide financing for community and economic development projects.
-We have several positions currently open including Financial Rural Development Specialist serving the Reno, Nevada area and Housing Rural Development Specialist serving the western U.S. For details on job opportunities at RCAC check out our Careers page.
+We have entry to manager level positions currently open in the western United States.
+Read about our opportunities here

 Conference and Workshop Calendar